 - Floral Wire

 This wreath was made by cutting short lengths of the Deco mesh and creating little bows to attach to the wreath form.

 To make each individual bow, I first cut the mesh ribbon into 8″ lengths.

 Then I folded in two opposite corners of the pieces of the mesh, squished the material in the middle to resemble a bow tie, and twisted a cut length of a chenille stem, also known as pipe cleaners, around the middle of the bow.

 Before starting the wreath, the chenille stems were cut into short 4-inch pieces using wire cutters.

 Using the cut chenille stems, I attached each Deco Mesh bow to the wire form starting at the outer edge.

 Now repeat Steps 1 through 5 about 60+ more times around the wreath until it is as full as you like it.

-Since this mesh wreath turned out to be so bright and shiny, I knew that I needed to added some texture in the accessories to calm it down a bit.
+Since this mesh wreath turned out to be so bright and shiny, I decided that I needed to add some texture to the accessories to calm it down a bit.
 So I added the pre-wired fall leaves to it around the bow tie pieces.